odoo/documentation/content/applications/inventory_and_mrp/manufacturing/quality_control/quality_control_points.rst

 When the quality control points form is complete, click :guilabel:`Save`.
 Now, this measurement-based test will trigger for products that were specified on the form.

-For products that measure outside of the values indicated in the :guilabel:`Tolerance` fields, the test will fail.
-Failed tests will create
+When production of the specified product reaches the operation that requires a measure quality check, the manufacturing employee responsible will be prompted to record and validate the measured value in the tablet view.
+For products that measure within the values indicated in the :guilabel:`Tolerance` fields, the test will pass.
+However, for products that measure outside of those values, the test will fail.
+In that case, the worker who performed the check would create a quality alert from the tablet view.
+That quality alert can then be addressed by the quality management team.